Regulations Governing Customs Clearance Procedures for Maritime Express Consignments

 Article 9

-The applicant of Unit Operator shall submit the following documents to Customs for registration:
+The maritime express operator shall submit the following documents to Customs for registration:

-The aforementioned Operator which does not concurrently serve as the customs broker shall designate a customs broker as its business partner and submit the original version and one photocopy of the customs brokerage license.
+The aforementioned operator which does not possess customs brokerage qualifications, they shall designate a cooperating customs broker and submit their original customs brokerage license and its photocopy.

 Article 10